Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 export default UseEffectExample;
 ```

 In this example, you will build a simple gallery that loads everybody’s favorite: dog pictures!
-For this, you will using the excellent [Dog CEO API](https://dog.ceo/dog-api/).
+For this, you will use the fun [Dog CEO API](https://dog.ceo/dog-api/).

 ![](assets/dog-api-screenshot.png)